arista-eosext/TCPCheck/README.md

 the file requirements.
 The RPM also installs the TCPCheck SDK app in /usr/local/bin.
 This is the preferred distribution method for this application.

+This release has been tested on EOS 4.20.1.

 License
 =======